 Done With College?
 I Wish I’d Known These 5 Things Before Graduating

-I don’t live with regrets, but just for this one time, if I could go back in time to May of 2000, my graduation time, and give some advice to myself, I wish I could tell that undergrad the following: Hey buddy, it’s me, I mean it’s you from the future.
-You’ve always been obedient, so listen to me right now without questioning and after this, do question everything else in life, coño!
+I don’t live with regrets, but just for this one time, if I could go back in time to May of 2000, my graduation month, and give some advice to myself, I wish I could tell that undergrad the following: Hey buddy, it’s me, I mean it’s you from the future.
+You’ve always try to be obedient, so listen to me now and go against the herd, follow these rules to get a great life.

 1. Keep housing costs down

 Now that you have graduated from college you have to watch out for lifestyle inflation.
-If you don’t, you’ll increase your spending as your income goes up and it will be harder to save or get out of debt if you follow that path.
+If you don’t, you’ll increase your spending as your income goes up and it will be harder to save or get out of debt.
 Ultimately, you’ll be stuck in a rat race just to pay the bills until you’re old, fragile and can barely move, let alone explore the world through travel.